Happy Summer to all. What a teaching year! So much to report:

 Also at NYIT, in the Summer of 2011 Professor Gandhi and I were finalists in the ACADIA 2011 Design + Fabrication Competition.
 We designed a table with a reversible tensegrity base, using Rhino's Grasshopper parametric modeling plugin, and Kangaroo, a physics modeling plugin for Grasshopper.
 More at Double Deployable.

-The Parametric Design work we've led for the SodaBIB was the subject of a school-wide NYIT Exhibition in the Fall of 2011.
+Also, the Parametric Design work we've led for the SodaBIB was the subject of a school-wide NYIT Exhibition in the Fall of 2011.
 We lectured on the work to design, improve, and patent the device, and demonstrate how the design process can be expanded into other parts of architectural discourse.

 Unrelated, I recently completed a residential fellowship at the MacDowell Colony in Peterborough, New Hampshire.
 That fellowship was awarded to write software for designing custom architectural cladding and then using the software to design a handful of single-family homes.
 A portfolio of those effort will be posted in the coming months.
 The work required a body of research that continues to mature.
 That research about rapid-prototyping and architecture is somehow even more exciting; I am formatting it for a future seminar and possibly publication.